-At the end of high school back in Romania, after receiving my exam grades, just thinking about my future life as a student at the University of Worcester, studying International Business Management, was surreal.
+At the end of high school back in Romania, just thinking about my future life as an International Business Management student at the University of Worcester, was surreal.

 So here are some emotions I experienced before starting my life at Worcester and I can say it’s been a fantastic journey so far!
 It’s normal to have lots of questions, worries and emotions before this big step, but the most important thing is to be open and ready to start this new chapter.
 And also…learn to cook if you can!